covjson/specification/profiles.md

 ## 1. Introduction

+### 1.3.
+Definitions

+- JavaScript Object Notation (JSON), and the terms object, name, value, array, string, number, and null, are defined in [IETF RFC 4627](http://www.ietf.org/rfc/rfc4627.txt).
+- JSON-LD is defined in [http://www.w3.org/TR/json-ld/](http://www.w3.org/TR/json-ld/).
+- The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 ## 2. Common Profiles

 This specification defines the following domain profiles: Grid, VerticalProfile, PointSeries, Point, MultiPointSeries, MultiPoint, PolygonSeries, Polygon, MultiPolygonSeries, MultiPolygon, Trajectory, Section.
 Each domain profile `<DomainProfile>` has a corresponding coverage profile named `<DomainProfile>Coverage`, and a coverage collection profile named `<DomainProfile>CoverageCollection`.

 Requirements for all domain profiles defined in this specification:
-- The axis and component identifiers `"x"` and `"y"` must refer to horizontal spatial coordinates, `"z"` to vertical spatial coordinates, and all of `"x"`, `"y"`, and `"z"` must be referenced by a spatial coordinate reference system.
+- The axis and component identifiers `"x"` and `"y"` MUST refer to horizontal spatial coordinates, `"z"` to vertical spatial coordinates, and all of `"x"`, `"y"`, and `"z"` MUST be referenced by a spatial coordinate reference system.
-- The axis and component identifier `"t"` must refer to temporal coordinates and be referenced by a temporal reference system.
+- The axis and component identifier `"t"` MUST refer to temporal coordinates and be referenced by a temporal reference system.
-- If a spatial CRS is used that has the axes longitude and latitude, or easting and northing, then the axis and component identifier `"x"` must refer to longitude / easting, and `"y"` to latitude / northing.
+- If a spatial CRS is used that has the axes longitude and latitude, or easting and northing, then the axis and component identifier `"x"` MUST refer to longitude / easting, and `"y"` to latitude / northing.
-- A domain that states conformance to one of the profiles in this specification may have any number of additional one-coordinate axes not defined here.
+- A domain that states conformance to one of the profiles in this specification MAY have any number of additional one-coordinate axes not defined here.

 Requirements for all coverage profiles defined in this specification:
-- A coverage with `<DomainProfile>Coverage` profile must have a domain with `<DomainProfile>` profile.
+- A coverage with `<DomainProfile>Coverage` profile MUST have a domain with `<DomainProfile>` profile.
-- The axis ordering in `"axisNames"` of NdArray objects should follow the order "t", "z", "y, "x", "composite", leaving out all axes that do not exist.
+- The axis ordering in `"axisNames"` of NdArray objects SHOULD follow the order "t", "z", "y, "x", "composite", leaving out all axes that do not exist.

 Requirements for all coverage collection profiles defined in this specification:
-- A coverage collection with `<DomainProfile>CoverageCollection` profile must only contain coverages with `<DomainProfile>Coverage` profile.
+- A coverage collection with `<DomainProfile>CoverageCollection` profile MUST only contain coverages with `<DomainProfile>Coverage` profile.

 ### Overview of domain profiles